Mayor Jacob Frey Halts No-Knock Warrants In Minneapolis Following Amir Locke's Killing

 There is one exception to his moratorium, and that is when there is “an imminent threat of harm to an individual or the public,” the mayor’s office said.
 In such a case, the warrant would need to be approved by the Interim Chief Amelia Huffman.
 In all other cases, warrants must be executed with officers knocking on a door, announcing their presence, and waiting a reasonable time before entering.

 Locke, 22, was fatally shot Wednesday morning in a downtown apartment after a SWAT team burst in the door, executing a no-knock warrant.
 Locke, who was wrapped in a blanket on a couch at the time, sat up with a gun, body-camera video of the shooting showed.
-Locke, a legal gun owner, was shot three times, and died minutes later.READ MORE: AG Keith Ellison, Hennepin Co.
-Attorney's Office To Review Amir Locke Shooting
+Locke, a legal gun owner, was shot three times, and died minutes later.READ MORE: 1 Injured In Minneapolis Garage Fire

 Also in the mayor’s statement, Frey said that the leadership of the Minneapolis Police Department will work with national experts DeRay McKesson and Dr. Pete Kraska of Eastern Kentucky University to review and suggest revisions to the department’s policy on no-knock warrants.